 This clause is indeed one of the longest in the whole Contract, which provides a comprehensive list of what should be included within each programme issued for acceptance.
 It includes:

-– starting date, Key Dates and Completion Date
+– starting date, access dates, Key Dates and Completion Date

 – provisions for float